Understanding Crawfish Farming Industry

 Crawfish Trapping

 Most crawfish traps work on the same principles.
 One or sometimes two or three, circular trapezoids that narrow as they lead inside of the trap.
 The crawfish crawl inside, the tunnel they enter through narrows trapping them inside.
 The bait used varies from county to country, commonly used is fish like salmon, perch, carp, herring, walleye, and trout.
-Seafood like sardines (how long do sardines last?), squid, clams (how long do clams last?), sole, and other saltwater fish won't work well.
+Seafood like sardines (how long do sardines last?), squid, clams (What wine goes well with clams?), sole, and other saltwater fish won't work well.
 These days bait formed into dense pellets is most common.

 Fishing